Norway can provide clean hydrogen, from renewable energy or from natural gas with CCS, to the Japanese energy market in transition.

 Hydrogen as an energy carrier is gaining increasing attention, not least in Japan, where it will make their total energy system more flexible and contribute to fulfil Japan’s commitment to reduce greenhouse gas emissions and, not least, create new business.
-Japan’s hydrogen and fuel cell road map sets goals for implementation of an infrastructure where fuel cell vehicles, stationary fuel cells and larger scale power production will grow coordinated.
-A national effort is done to encourage the various commercial players through incentives to contribute in realizing such a market scale up.
+Japan’s hydrogen strategy sets goals for implementation of an infrastructure where fuel cell vehicles, stationary fuel cells and larger scale power production will grow coordinated.
+A national effort is made to encourage the various commercial players through incentives to contribute to realizing such a market scale up.

-What Japan is lacking most is the ability to bring carbon neutral hydrogen or hydrogen rich energy carriers to the market cost efficiently.
-Hydrogen produced from Norwegian renewable power through electrolysis or from natural gas with CCS is gaining attention in the Japanese market, and certainly as an alternative to brown coal based hydrogen production with CCS in Australia, already under development.
+What Japan is lacking most is the ability to bring carbon free hydrogen or hydrogen rich energy carriers to the market cost efficiently.
+Hydrogen produced from Norwegian renewable power through electrolysis or from natural gas with CCS is gaining attention in the Japanese market, and certainly as an alternative to brown coal-based hydrogen production with CCS in Australia, already under development.
 Norway’s potential to scale production makes us an attractive long-term partner.
 We possess both R&D and industrial capacities throughout the value chain.

-Japan’s renewable energy market in transition – ready to scale?
+Japan’s energy market in transition – ready to scale?

-Japan is struggling to define the golden path for it’s energy policies, balancing energy security, de-carbonization and economic effectiveness.
-With 9 power utilities traditionally protecting their regional monopolies, Japan is now, towards 2020 undergoing a longed for comprehensive power market deregulation process, starting with unbundling the retail side one year ago.
+Japan is struggling to define the golden path for its energy policies, balancing energy security, de-carbonization and economic effectiveness.
+With 9 power utilities traditionally protecting their regional monopolies, Japan is now, towards 2020, undergoing a longed-for comprehensive power market deregulation process, starting with the unbundling of the retail side.

 Similarly, the gas distribution market is undergoing a deregulation process.
 These measures, implemented as a consequence of the Fukushima nuclear plant accident in 2011, will open up for new dynamics in the energy market, for more renewable power production, such as offshore wind.
 Equinor opened an office in Japan in September 2018, primarily to focus on offshore wind projects.
-Even though the Fukushima accident increased the general interest and awareness for the position of renewables, the market is still overshadowed and influenced by lack of political willingness to cope with the true cost of nuclear power.
+Even though the Fukushima accident increased the general interest and awareness for the position of renewables, the market is still overshadowed and influenced by lack of political willingness to face the true cost of nuclear power.
 Costs of renewables and domestic infrastructure for hydrogen have shown a tremendous drop in global markets, while in Japan, holding stringent and unnecessary regulations, costs are still kept high.

-Norway’s more than 30 year of experience from a deregulated power market, its potential as a large-scale producer of clean hydrogen and a wide range of technology and system promoters obtain attraction in a Japanese market.
-Opportunities for Norwegian vendors are many, if the understanding of the market hurdles and opportunities are properly understood.
+Norway’s more than 30 years of experience from a deregulated power market, its potential as a large-scale producer of clean hydrogen and a wide range of technology and system promoters are attractive for the Japanese market.
+Opportunities for Norwegian companies are many, if the market hurdles and opportunities are properly understood.
 IN Tokyo has over time invested in positioning Norway in this market, undergoing a very important, but complex market transition.